leelabcnbc/yimeng_neural_analysis_toolbox/README.md

 ## Introduction
-A package mainly for importing NEV/CTX data into MATLAB.
+A package for analzying (now mainly for importing) NEV/CTX data, mostly written in MATLAB.

 ## Motivation